 Mike Klein, Principal of internal communications consultancy agency Changing The Terms says: "In my research, internal communicators around the world are calling for more integrated solutions.
-For those fortunate enough to be G Suite customers, Happeo offers unprecedented integration – working across Gmail, Docs, Calendar and now Chat.
+For those fortunate enough to be Google Workspace (formerly G Suite) customers, Happeo offers unprecedented integration – working across Gmail, Docs, Calendar and now Chat.
 Adding an integration for Slack users makes it an even more compelling proposition."

 Bringing it all together

 The challenge for Instant Messaging services comes from the very nature of the product.
 They’re meant to deliver instant, dynamic communication.
 Conversations are fast, valuable and often more informal by nature.
 To prevent the loss of information among a myriad of messages, Slack introduced a few features to use within the app itself.
 Recognizing that other platforms specialize in ‘sticky’ communication, they also allow you to link to conversations in Slack, outside of the platform.
 Enter Happeo – leading the market in channel-based communication, adding a social layer for employee interaction and a user-friendly page-builder tool.
 See it as a modern version of an intranet, with key features from Enterprise Social Networks to encourage conversation on the platform itself.